izderadicka/thetool/README.md

     * Immediately turn off display
     * Schedule computer suspend (shut down or hibernate) in given interval in very quick way.
 Also possibility to cancel planned suspend by just one click.
+    * Power off when a  player (with DBus MPRIS MediaPlayer2 Interface enabled)  finishes playing
     * Automatic detection of network (based on name and subnet for wired connection) and then running some actions
     * Flexible system of actions - new actions can be easily written as plugins